 With water being a common element, you might imagine reflections are a big part of my nature and landscape photography.

-Follow along to learn more about using reflections in landscape photography:
+Follow along to learn about using reflection in landscape photography:

 Mirrors upon the landscape